 Yes.
 Since the online proposal system is independent of both IAPD and IPRA’s membership databases, you are required to create a separate user account for the proposal site.
-This is a one-time account set up that can be used to submit proposals for future IAPD/IPRA Soaring to New Heights conferences.

 What do I do if I encounter technical problems when submitting my proposal?